isabelleduplessis/nz-phage-genomics/README.md

 # Introduction

 These are the commands used to characterize viral sequences from marine samples near New Zealand.
-The goal of this project is to understand how different temperatures, nutrient levels, and water depths impact viral genomes.
+The goal of this project is to understand how different temperatures, salinity, nutrient levels, and water depths impact viral genomes.
 This is part of the initial stages of a research project.
 Future work includes ____.

 # Methods